jacobslaton/Puggerbot/Docs/source/Roadmap.rst

 		- can be set to split with or without converting currency
 		- also displays remainder
 	- worth
+		- calculates the total worth of several types of currency into a single unit of currency
 - Maybe
 	- Combat management
 	- Initiative tracker